starkinfra/sdk-python/README.md

 ### Get a PixChargeback

-After its creation, information on a Pix Chargeback may be retrieved by its.
+After its creation, information on a Pix Chargeback may be retrieved by its id.

 ```python
 import starkinfra